Raphaël Haroche

 Raphaël Haroche (born 7 November 1975), professionally known under his mononym Raphael, is a French singer–songwriter and actor.

 Personal and media life

 Raphael was born as Raphaël Haroche on 7 November 1975 in Paris, France, and was raised in Boulogne-Billancourt, Hauts-de-Seine.
-Through his father he is of Moroccan and Russian Jewish descent and his mother is Argentinian.
+His father is of Moroccan and Russian Jewish descent and his mother is Argentinian.
 One of his paternal uncles is physics Nobel prize laureate Serge Haroche.

 During his childhood and his adolescence, Raphael played the piano and the guitar.

 In June 2007, Raphael placed ninth on the French Elle magazine "15 Sexiest Man" list.
 He has been in a relationship with actress Mélanie Thierry, who appeared in the music video for his single "Caravan".
 On 24 May 2008, Thierry gave birth to the couple's first child, Roman.
 Their second son, Aliocha, was born in December 2013.
+Their third son, Isaac, was born in May 2024.
+The couple married in June 2022.

 Musical career

 In 2000, Raphael released his first album Hôtel de l'univers (the title is a tribute to Arthur Rimbaud), but it was not until three years later that he enjoyed his first mainstream success with the song Sur la Route, a duo with famous French singer Jean-Louis Aubert, included in his second album La Réalité.
 With this album, he chose folk music.

 In 2005, Raphael released his third album, Caravane, to huge critical acclaim and commercial success.
 He received three Music's Victories in 2006.

 In September 2006, Raphael released the double live album Résistance à la nuit featuring songs from his first three albums as well as a nod to Íngrid Betancourt in the form of the songs La petite chanson and Ceci n'est pas un adieu.

 At the beginning of 2007, Raphael became a member of the supergroup Les Aventuriers d'un autre Monde with Jean-Louis Aubert, Alain Bashung, Cali, Daniel Darc, and Richard Kolinka.

 In February 2007, Raphael released his live acoustic album Une nuit au Châtelet which is partly a tribute to French singers such as Bernard Lavilliers, Gérard Manset, and Serge Gainsbourg.
 Amongst the many musicians working on this project was ex-David Bowie pianist Mike Garson.

 Raphael's fourth studio album, Je sais que la terre est plate was released on 17 March 2008.
 This album featured the song Haïti, a collaboration with the Jamaican group Toots & the Maytals.

 On 27 September 2010, Raphael released his fifth studio album, Pacific 231.